-- Record of Complaints; - Monitoring Results; - Notification of Emergencies and Incidents; and - Any other documentation as required by the Record of Decision.
+- Record of Complaints;

+- Monitoring Results;

+- Notification of Emergencies and Incidents; and

+- Any other documentation.

 In addition, the Environmental Control Officer shall:

 maintain records to demonstrate compliance to the Environmental Specifications; and Environmental Method Statements.
 The Contractor shall ensure that all records of spills, pollution incidents, spot fines, training details, etc. are copied to the ECO for his/her records.
 All documents shall be open for inspection by the ECO.